proot-me/blog/posts/index.md

+---
+author: Lucas Ramage
+---

-# Welcome to our new blog!
+# Welcome to our new blog

 The purpose of this blog is to document the development of PRoot/CARE for posterity.
 The goal is to express any concerns or future enhancements in a more informal setting.